AppDaemon/appdaemon/docs/APPGUIDE.rst

 main attributes and the optional ones - ``get_state()`` will figure it out for you.

-Also bear in mind that some attributes such as brightness for a light, will not be present when the light is off.
+Also, bear in mind that some attributes such as brightness for a light, will not be present when the light is off.

-In most cases, the attribute ``state`` has the most important value in it, e.g. for a light or switch this will be ``on`` or ``off``, for a sensor it will be the value of that sensor.
+In most cases, the attribute ``state`` has the most important value in it, e.g., for a light or switch this will be ``on`` or ``off``, for a sensor it will be the value of that sensor.
 Many of the AppDaemon API calls and callbacks will implicitly return the value of state unless told to do otherwise.